EnterpriseDB/tpa/RELNOTES.md

 - Improve installation instructions, especially for MacOS X users

+- Make `tpaexec relink` add links from an existing cluster to any new commands and tests that are applicable to its architecture

 ### Bugfixes

 - Stop postgres messages from falling through to be logged to